 According to the seven abovementioned measures, the EPA formulated the Programs for General Waste Recycling and Resources and Resource Recovery, which include seven tasks: mandatory garbage sorting, versatile usage of kitchen waste, versatile usage of bulk waste, reuse of household renovation waste, zero waste, sewage treatment and retirement of old waste clearance vehicles.

 In light of the fact that the ash of incineration is reusable, the EPA promotes the reuse of incinerated iron and other metals for construction use.
 The residuals of incineration can be added to bricks, asphalt concrete, and concrete.
-From 2003 to the end of June 2015, over 5,838,218 tonnes of incineration ash were reused.
+The incineration ash were reused 858,841 tonnes in 2020.

 After 2007, dumping raw waste into landfills was banned, except in rural areas.
-With the policy of Zero Waste, it is expected that waste will be slashed by 40% by 2011 and 75% by 2020.
-Taiwan hopes to become a Zero Waste society along with other developed countries.
+With the policy of Zero Waste, Taiwan hopes to become a Zero Waste society along with other developed countries.

 - Environmental Protection Administration, R.O.C.(Taiwan)